A local man died in the early hours of Saturday morning after he lost control of his car on Arcola Road.

-Studio Statesboro Vodcast - Wednesday May 14, 2008
+Studio Statesboro Vodcast - Friday, June 20, 2008

 Studio Statesboro Vodcast - Thursday, June 18, 2008

-Studio Statesboro Vodcast - Monday May 12, 2008
+Studio Statesboro Vodcast - Wednesday, June 18, 2008

 The Georgia Southern football team took the practice fields at Beautiful Eagle Creek Thursday to kick off their first fall camp after officially joining the Sun Belt Conference.